libjohn/workshop_attendance/README.md

 These scripts transform springshare libcal registration data.

-There are two goals: transform and automate attendance file movement.
+There are three goals: transform and automate registration data for attendance tracking.

-1. Transform the Springshare-registration data to produce a paper roster that can be used to track workshop attendance.
+1. Transform the Springshare-registration data to produce a paper roster that can be used to track workshop attendance.  (see:  `output/atendance_upload/attendance-roster.csv`)

+2. Generate a pre-workshop report showing basic demographics (See:  `attendance_reports.html`)

+3. Upload the transformed data to Google Drive as a Google Sheet (See _Quickstart_, above)

-2. Transform the Springshare-registration data into a format which Joel requested for deposit in Google Drive.
-Script will upload transformed data frame to Google Drive as a Google Sheet
+2. ~~Transform the Springshare-registration data into a format which Joel requested for deposit in Google Drive.
+Script will upload transformed data frame to Google Drive as a Google Sheet~~

 > libcal --> RStudio --> GoogleDrive